ElenaGrischenko/course_work_parallel_computing/README.md

                   javac ExampleClassName.java

 to compile programm from folder.
-You can then run individual programs using the java command.
+You can then run programsusing the java command.
 For example:

                   java ExampleClassName